Printify raises $3M to expand its marketplace for custom printing – TechCrunch

 Printify, a graduate of the 500 Startups accelerator, has attracted a $3 million investment from Bling Capital, a venture capital fund launched five months ago by Ben Ling, a former general partner at Khosla Ventures.

 “Printify is perfectly positioned to enable the new trend of micro and boutique brands,” Ling said in a statement.
-“Consumers and SMBs alike can benefit from Printify’s high-quality, low-cost, and fast printing platform — and create their own micro-brands.”
+“Consumers and SMBs alike can benefit from Printify’s high-quality, low-cost and fast printing platform — and create their own micro-brands.”

 Founded in 2015 by Berdigans, Artis Kehris and Gatis Dukurs, Printify had previously raised a $1 million round following a big pivot.
 Initially, the business “pretended to be the manufacturer,” opting to be less transparent as a means to entice customers.